raduking/morphix/README.md

 - Provides utility classes / objects / methods for easier development with Java reflection.

+#### Utility

+- It has no outside dependencies, built entirely on standard Java 21+
+- Provides utility classes / objects / methods for easier development with Java.
+- Fast retry framework for retrying any code block with custom retry policies, exception handling and more.
+- Provides a simple concurrent LRU cache implementation.
+- Resource management, ownership and leak detection utilities for easier management of resources and their lifecycle.
+- Thread management utilities for easier management of threads and their lifecycle.

 #### Conversions

 - Provides an API for converting a source java object to a destination Java object.
 - It's simple, fast and has no byte-code manipulation
-- It has no outside dependencies, built entirely on standard Java 21+
 - No annotation processing needed
 - Uses reflection (fields + getters/setters)
 - Iterates through destination object fields